-(1) The Registrar may give written notice to a foreign co-operative requiring it to show cause (a show cause notice), within the period specified in the notice, why its authority to carry on business in this State should not be withdrawn on any one or more of the following grounds —
+(1) The Registrar may give written notice to a participating co-operative requiring it to show cause (a show cause notice), within the period specified in the notice, why its authority to carry on business in this State should not be withdrawn on any one or more of the following grounds —

 (a) that the name under which the co-operative carries on business or proposes to carry on business in this State does not comply with this Division;

-(b) that any of the statements, documents or information notified or lodged by the co-operative under this Division are materially false or misleading;

-(c) that the circumstances of the co-operative have materially changed since the date the notice under section 372 was lodged by the co-operative;

-(d) that the co-operative has, after notice from the Registrar, failed to comply with provisions of this Act applicable to the co-operative or provisions of the rules of the co-operative.
+(b) that the co-operative has, after notice from the Registrar, failed to comply with —

+(i) provisions of this Act or of a corresponding co-operatives law applicable to the co-operative; or

+(ii) provisions of the rules of the co-operative;

+(c) that the co-operative has contravened a direction given to it under section 380E.

+[(d) deleted]

 (2) A show cause notice may be given if the Registrar considers that there are reasonable grounds to do so.

 (3) The show cause notice must specify the period, being at least 14 days, within which it must be complied with.

-(4) The foreign co-operative may, within the period specified in the show cause notice, make oral or written submissions to the Registrar and provide evidence with respect to any of the matters to which the notice relates.
+(4) The participating co-operative may, within the period specified in the show cause notice, make oral or written submissions to the Registrar and provide evidence with respect to any of the matters to which the notice relates.

-(5) The Registrar must consider any submissions made, or evidence adduced, in compliance with subsection (4) and may, if the Registrar is satisfied that any of the grounds referred to in subsection (1) has been established in relation to the foreign co-operative, give the co-operative a written notice withdrawing its authority to carry on business in this State.
+(5) The Registrar must consider any submissions made, or evidence adduced, in compliance with subsection (4) and may, if the Registrar is satisfied that any of the grounds referred to in subsection (1) has been established in relation to the participating co-operative, give the co-operative a written notice withdrawing its authority to carry on business in this State.

 (6) The Registrar may withdraw a show cause notice or other notice given under this section.

-378. Appeals

-A foreign co-operative may appeal to the Supreme Court against the following decisions —

-(a) a decision not to issue an authorisation notice to the co-operative;
+(7) The Registrar may, on application or otherwise, by notice given to a participating co-operative, revoke a decision of the Registrar to give a written notice to the co-operative under subsection (5) withdrawing its authority to carry on business in this State.

+(8) If a notice is given to a participating co-operative under subsection (7), the co-operative is taken to be authorised to carry on business in this State on and from the date the notice is given to the co-operative or a later date specified in the notice.

+[Section 377 amended by No. 7 of 2016 s.
+133.]

+378. Appeal against Registrar’s decision under s.
+377(5)

-(b) a decision of the Registrar to give written notice to the co-operative that it is not authorised to carry on business in this State.
+A participating co-operative may appeal to the Supreme Court against a decision of the Registrar to give a written notice to the co-operative under section 377(5) withdrawing its authority to carry on business in this State.

+[Section 378 inserted by No. 7 of 2016 s.
+134.]

-379. Application of Act and regulations to foreign co-operatives
+379. Application of Act and regulations to participating co-operatives

+(1) A participating co-operative that is authorised under this Part to carry on business in this State must comply with the provisions of this Act that are prescribed by the regulations.

-The provisions of this Act specified in —
+(2) The provisions prescribed for the purposes of subsection (1) —

-(a) Schedule 5; and

-(b) the regulations,

-apply, with all necessary modifications and any modifications prescribed by the regulations, to a foreign co-operative that is authorised to carry on business in this State under this Part.
+(a) apply with all necessary modifications and any modifications prescribed by the regulations; and

+(b) are in addition to the provisions of this Part and any other provisions of this Act that are expressed to apply to participating co-operatives.

+[Section 379 inserted by No. 7 of 2016 s.
+134.]

 Division 3 — General